ak-2485/introduction_to_Coq/README.md

-This repository contains materials for the Bindel group meeting introducing the Coq proof assistant.
+This repository contains materials for the Bindel group meeting on September 23, 2022 introducing the Coq proof assistant.

 We used a [web-based environment for Coq](https://coq.vercel.app/) developed by Emilio Jesús Gallego Arias (Inria, Université de Paris, IRIF), Shachar Itzhaky (Technion), and contributors.